pwolf88/kb/contents/deep-dive/dex.md

 The term decentralized is a very broad term and typically is a catch-all for a number of characteristics or dimensions.
 For example, we may use the term decentralized to refer to the lack of a single controlling entity, and as a result bring the benefit of censorship resistance.

-Similarly the term “DEX” (decentralized exchange) also sees broad use with no widespread accepted definition.
+Similarly the term "DEX" (decentralized exchange) also sees broad use with no widespread accepted definition.
 In order to provide clarity and consistency of understanding when talking about decentralization, or more specifically a DEX, we've decided to decompose our use of the term into a non exhaustive list of dimensions.
 We can then use these dimensions to describe the OMG DEX itself, its benefits and detail how we will prioritize its development.
 For the remainder of this document we will refer to the OMG DEX as "ODEX" for brevity.

 #### A Taxonomy for Decentralization